 or that the person is moving or spinning within the environment.

-The term "dizziness" is often ... more about Vertigo.
+The term "dizziness" is often used for milder ... more about Vertigo.

 Vertigo: The odd balance sensation of inappropriate spinning or movement of the environment.

 causes, and treatments of Vertigo is available below.

 Treatments for Vertigo

 Read more about Deaths and Vertigo.